 Your professional development on this course

 As experienced teachers ourselves, we have designed this course with teachers of STEM subjects in mind, to enable you to make real changes in your classroom.
-However, those with responsibility for careers in a school or college setting will find the content relevant and can use this course as the basis for local CPD.
+Those with responsibility for careers in a school or college setting will find the content relevant and can use this course as the basis for staff training.

 With the ever-present need for teachers to become supporters of careers education in the classroom, we hope that this course will serve as both a guide to supporting the Gatsby Good Careers Guidance Benchmarks and as a support to those wishing to better engage students in STEM-specific learning.

-By the end of this course you will have gained ideas for how curriculum learning within science, technology, engineering, mathematics and computing can be linked to a range of careers, seen examples of how schools and colleges are implementing a careers linked curriculum and gained an understanding of the impact that employers can bring to subject specific learning.
+By the end of this course you will have gained ideas for how curriculum learning within science, technology, engineering, mathematics and computing can be linked to a range of careers and essential skills for employment, seen examples of how schools and colleges are implementing a careers linked curriculum and gained an understanding of the impact that employers can bring to subject specific learning.

-We hope that this course will bring a strategic approach to careers learning in your curriculum, giving you an overview of how careers learning progresses for your classes, year group or subject.
+We hope that this course will bring a strategic approach to career learning in your curriculum, giving you an overview of how career learning progresses for your classes, year group or subject.
 In Week 4, you’ll draw upon all the ideas from the course to create a ‘Careers Learning Journey’ showing progression for your chosen class, year group or subject.